har5hit05/connecthub/README.md

 9. Screen sharing works by swapping the video track using `replaceTrack()`

 ## License
-Built as a personal project for portfolio purposes.
+Built as a personal project (for learning) for portfolio purposes.